wustho/epy/README.md

 ## Reading Tips Using Epy

 When reading using `epy` you might occasionally find triple asteriks `***`.
 That means you reach the end of some section in your ebook and the next line (right after those three asteriks, which is in new section) will start at the top of the page.
 This might be disorienting, so the best way to get seamless reading experience is by using next-page control (`space`, `l` or `Right`) instead of next-line control (`j` or `Down`).

+If you really want to get seamless reading experience, you can set `SeamlessBetweenChapters` to `true` in configuration file.
+But it has its drawback with more memory usage, that's why it's disabled by default.

 ## Configuration File

 Config file is available in json format which is located at:

-- Linux: `~/.config/epy/config.json` or `~/.epy/config.json`
+- Linux: `~/.config/epy/configuration.json` or `~/.epy/configuration.json`
-- Windows: `%USERPROFILE%\.epy\config.json`
+- Windows: `%USERPROFILE%\.epy\configuration.json`

 Although, there are not many stuffs to configure.